top of page

 A – Air-

-SPG or dive computer that is air-integrated.
-This will ensure that the tank is open and full, you gauge is working and the air tastes good.
-It can be helpfull to have both divers breathing at the same time from a single tank.
-One from the primary and one from the alternate , to see that they regulator can support two divers, then swap and check for the buddy.
-Ensure AAS is placed in the triangle between the chin and the bottom of the ribs .
+FIRST, check that the air is opened all the way.
+Do this first so that you do not accidentally turn the air off without a further safety step.
+THEN breathe from the regulator while looking at the SPG or dive computer that is air-integrated.
+This will ensure the tank is open and full, the gauge works, and the air tastes good.
+Having both divers breathing simultaneously from a single tank can be helpful.
+One from the primary and one from the alternate, to see that the regulator can support two divers, then swap and check for the buddy.
+Ensure AAS is placed in the triangle between the chin and the bottom of the ribs.

 F – Final Check-

-Finally check that you have everything required for the type of dive that you are doing. (mask, fins,dive light, camera, SMBs or DSMBs, whistle, etc)
+Finally, check that you have everything required for the type of dive that you are doing. (mask, fins, dive light, camera, SMBs or DSMBs, whistle, etc.)

 Do a final check of hoses and other objects.

-Do a quick head-to-toe to check everything is good to go
+Do a quick head-to-toe to check everything is good to go.

 Remember by